 What Makes A Guitar Pickup “Metal”?

 Compared to other pickups, ones that are designed for metal guitarists typically have a much higher output.
-In order for one to be “hotter,” it must have more coil windings.
+For one to be “hotter,” it must have more coil windings.

 Regarding magnets, some swear that ceramic ones are more powerful than alnico ones.
-On the flip side, alnico magnets have great dynamics.
+On the flip side, alnico magnets have great dynamics and can sound very warm.
 This is one area where it comes down to personal preference, but you’ll find amazing designs that use either of them.

-Another thing that you’ll come across when trying to find the perfect guitar pickup for heavy metal is deciding between active and passive ones.
-While there is a variation in tone, both are great options, and the main distinction between them is that an active pickup requires a 9V battery to power up a preamp.
+Another thing that you’ll come across when trying to find the perfect guitar pickup for heavy metal is deciding between active vs. passive pickups.
+While there is a variation in tone, both are great options, and the most significant distinction between them is that an active pickup requires a 9V battery to power up a preamp.

 If you have no prior knowledge of guitar pickups and you want to learn more about the basics of them, I recommend reading my guide that will give you a more generalized explanation about how to choose pickups and the differences between them.
-It might make this article easier to follow along with.
+In addition, it might make this article easier to follow along with.

 Nonetheless, this one is dedicated to metal pickups specifically, and it will compare the best ones in this particular category.
-Lastly, this guide will suggest bridge pickups primarily because, for many of you, this will be one of your first guitar upgrades.
-However, within each bridge model, I will select a neck one that complements it well, in case you’re interested in changing both of them.
+Lastly, this guide will suggest bridge pickups primarily because this will be one of your first guitar upgrades for many of you.
+However, within each bridge model, I will select a neck one that complements it well if you’re interested in changing both of them.

 The EMG 81 is often considered the best guitar pickup for metal by a lot of folks.
 Even though this is subjective, it is an objective fact that it is one of the most popular ones you can get your hands on.

-EMG 81s can be described as having a crushing tone that has a lot of sustain.
+EMG 81s can be described as having a crushing tone with much sustain.
 It is also more on the treble-y side, but that doesn’t mean you can’t get a beefy sound with it, as it is still pretty balanced.

 The 85 is usually the neck pickup of choice to pair up with the 81.
-If you’re planning to swap more than one pickup, the 81 in the bridge and the 85 in the neck arrangement is proven to work well, and it is a classic.
+If you’re planning to swap more than one pickup, the 81 in the bridge and the 85 in the neck arrangement are proven to work well and are a classic.

-Although there’s a lot of good things to say about EMGs, some people might dislike having the 9V battery that comes with active pickup territory, and others might think of them as “sterile” sounding and sound less-organic.
-I wouldn’t worry about the battery aspect of actives since you don’t need to change them that frequently and can probably get a couple thousand hours out of them.
+Although there are a lot of good things to say about EMGs, some people might dislike having the 9V battery that comes with active pickup territory, and others might think of them as “sterile” sounding and sound less organic due to the compression of dynamics that occurs from the boosted output.
+However, I wouldn’t worry about the battery aspect of actives since you don’t need to change them that frequently and can probably get a couple of thousand hours out of them.